 Vessim

-Vessim is a versatile co-simulation testbed for carbon-aware applications and systems which connects domain-specific simulators for renewable power generation and energy storage with real software and hardware.
+It connects domain-specific simulators for power generation and energy storage with real software and hardware.

-- Energy system composition: Examine how the integration of solar panels, wind energy, or batteries would affect the energy mix of your datacenters.
+- Energy system composition: Experiment with adding solar panels, wind turbines, or batteries to see how they would affect your energy costs and carbon emissions.

-- Quality Assurance: Apply Vessim in continuous integrating testing or use it to validate software roll-outs in a controlled environment.
+- Quality assurance: Apply Vessim in continuous integrating testing to validate software roll-outs in a controlled environment.

 Check out the official documentation!